Adi3g/seraph/README.md

 # Seraph

 **Seraph** is an open-source, TypeScript-based query builder for Neo4j that simplifies the construction of Cypher queries through a fluent API.
-Designed with Domain-Driven Design (DDD) principles, Seraph offers a type-safe and intuitive way to build queries, making it easier for developers to work with Neo4j.
+Offers a type-safe and intuitive way to build queries, making it easier for developers to work with Neo4j.

 ## Features

 - **Fluent API:** Easily build complex Neo4j queries using a chainable, fluent interface.
 - **Type Safety:** Leverages TypeScript for robust type-checking, reducing errors and improving developer productivity.
-- **Modular Design:** Built with DDD principles, ensuring clear separation of concerns and a maintainable codebase.
 - **Extensible:** Designed to be extended with custom functions, relationships, and more advanced Cypher query patterns.

 ## Getting Started